60355322264/governance/wg-api/spec-documents/login-item-api.md

 This will simplify the underlying logic in accordance to the APIs apple has outlined for usage and improve parity between MAS and non-MAS builds.
 This will also allow developers to register app service objects, launch daemons, and login item services to launch on startup.

+As the new APIs were not introduced until 10.13, we will support the older APIs until we drop support for macOS 12.

 ## Platforms

 **macOS**